Free Weekly Meal Plans

 • Honey – You need a bit of sweetness to help balance out the acidity of the lemons and raspberries.

-• Peanut butter – Adds some much needed fat to the muffins, keeping them from being dry and crumbly.
-You could also just use the egg yolks or opt for another nut butter, but I like the bit of extra sweetness that comes from the peanut butter.
+• Coconut oil – Adds some much needed fat to the muffins, keeping them from being dry and crumbly.
+The original recipe called for peanut butter, but I prefer the more neutral flavor of the coconut oil in these muffins.

 • Vanilla extract – Like salt in a savory dish, vanilla tends to enhance the flavors of a sweet recipe.